Improved Performance of Stochastic Gradients with Gaussian Smoothing: Numerical experiments

 \section{Numerical experiments}

-To apply our results, we train a CNN to learn MNIST~\cite{LeCun2005TheMD} with two types of noise.
-First, we add Gaussian noise with mean 0 and standard deviations 0, 0.25, 0.5, 0.75, and 1 to the training images.
-Second, we randomly change the labels on 0\%, 10\%, 20\%, 30\%, and 40\% of the training images.
-Together, these give 25 variations of input and label noise.
-The same network initialization was used for each experiment across all $\sigma$-values.
-The CNN has one convolutional layer with 32 kernels of size 4 and a stride of 1 with a ReLU activation, followed by an average pooling layer with a window size and stride of 2.
-This is passed into a dense layer with 128 nodes and ReLU activation.
-The output layer has 10 neurons, representing the 10 MNIST classes.
-This is summarized in the Supplementary Material Table~\ref{tab:cnn_architecture}.
-When training with Gaussian smoothing, the appropriate changes are made based on the work in Section~\ref{sec:explicit_smoothing}.
-A hyperparameter search was done without any noise in the images.
-We assess the training on a test set without any noise.
-The experiments were run using Python 3.10 and TensorFlow.
-Full experimental details can be found in Section~\ref{app:numerics} of the Supplementary Material.
+To apply our results, we train CNNs on the MNIST~\cite{LeCun2005TheMD} and CIFAR-10~\cite{Krizhevsky09learningmultiple} datasets with two types of noise.
+First, we add Gaussian noise with a mean of 0 and standard deviations of 0, 0.25, 0.5, 0.75, and 1 to the training images (see Figure~\ref{fig:noisy_images} for examples).
+Second, we randomly change the labels of 0\%, 10\%, 20\%, 30\%, and 40\% of the training images.
+These combinations result in 25 variations of input and label noise.
+The same network architecture was used for both the MNIST and CIFAR-10 experiments which consists of a convolutional layer with 32 kernels of size 4 and a stride of 1, followed by a ReLU activation and an average pooling layer with a window size and stride of 2.
+This is followed by a dense layer with 128 nodes, a ReLU activation, and finally an output layer with 10 neurons, representing the 10 classes in the dataset.
+This is summarized in Appendix Table~\ref{tab:cnn_architecture} and Table~\ref{tab:smooth_cnn_architecture} for the smoothed network.

-The first set of experiments we run are to compare the performance of SGD, Adam, and their smoothed variants.
-The key results are shown in Figure~\ref{fig:sgd_noise}, with detailed results for all $\sigma$-values can be found in the Supplemental Material Figure~\ref{fig:full_adam_sgd_noise}.
-For GSmoothSGD, $\sigma=0.01$ and $\sigma=0.1$ provided the best performances, consisitently outperforming the original CNN with $\sigma=0$.
-As $\sigma$ increases to 0.5 and then to 1, the accuracy degrades.
-This seems to indicate that the increased value of $\sigma$ is more susceptible to noise.
-However, we know that the minimum occurs when $\sigma=0$, so we should expect that if smaller values of $\sigma$ smooth the loss landscape enough then these smaller values of $\sigma$ would outperform larger values of $\sigma$.
-In both the smoothed and unsmoothed cases, there is more variation in test accuracy as the standard deviation increases compared to the percentage of labels changed.

-Overall, the CNNs trained with Adam perform better than those with SGD.
-However, all instances of Adam seemed to have decreased performance when the input noise was high.
-When $\sigma=0$ or $\sigma=0.01$, the performance substantially degrades for high standard deviations.
-While the noise impacts the smoothed stoachstic version, it still outperforms the unsmoothed version for a large enough smoothing parameter, see e.g., $\sigma=0.5$.